bradsec/debapps/README.md

 - These scripts will work with most Debian based Linux distros such as Ubuntu, Kali and Pop!_OS.
 - Includes menu options to both installing and also removing the applications.

+### Note Debian 13 issues:
+- Some issues experienced with some of the applications which pull AppImages and Debian 13 (Trixie).
+They don't seem to run after installing.
+May need to use FlatPak version of application.

 ### USAGE

 Option 1.
 Quick run remote